davidchangoluisa/HRI-Customers-heatmaps/README.md

-# Heatmaps for tracking customer behaviou
+# Heatmaps for Consumer Behaviour Tracking by using Deep Learning based Human Detection

-This ROS package contains the implementations of a

----

 ### About this project